OpenTermsArchive/deployment/README.md

 #### Additional files

 The `deploy` playbook requires additional files to be placed alongside the `inventory.yml` file.
-These files are necessary for deploying the Open Terms Archive applications properly.
+These files are necessary for deploying Open Terms Archive applications properly.
 Below are the required and optional files and their purposes:

 | File                     | Description                                                                                             | Required | Encryption Required |
 |--------------------------|---------------------------------------------------------------------------------------------------------|----------|---------------------|